Phosphorus blood test

-Calcium is a mineral the body needs to build strong bones and teeth.
-It is important for nerve signaling and muscle contraction.
+Phosphorus is a mineral the body needs to build strong bones and teeth.
+It is also important for nerve signaling and muscle contraction.

 This test is ordered to see how much phosphorus is in your blood.
 Kidney, liver, and certain bone diseases can cause abnormal phosphorus levels.

 Normal values range from 2.4 to 4.1 mg/dL.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean

 A higher than normal level (hyperphosphatemia) may be due to many different health conditions.
 Common causes include: